 - Easy Grow Raised Planter Box: Interacting with nature is one of the staples of our homeschool preschool.
 We use a raised planter bed to grow fresh herbs!

 - Train Table: We got a train table for our son a few Christmases ago.
 It’s been a hit ever since!
 I love that he can play for extended amounts of time with this setup and never get bored.

 Whew!
 That was quite a read, right?
 I truly hope you feel equipped to teach your preschooler at home.
 Remember, homeschool preschool doesn’t have to be overwhelming, and it definitely doesn’t have to look like “school” to be successful!

-Share below?
+Share below!
 What are your favorite tips for creating a relaxed homeschool preschool environment?
-Or, what do you struggle with most when it comes to teaching your preschooler at home?
+Or, what do you struggle with most when it comes to finding the perfect preschool curriculum?

 Such a great article!
 I am definitely pinning to read again later.
 I am impressed by how much reading time you squeeze into your day.
 I am going to have to try reading with my daughter at breakfast.
 We usually only do it before naps and before bed.
 We love the powerful living book “Sheep go to Sleep”.
 My daughter enjoys trying to find the sea gull on every page.
 Thank you for all these great learning ideas.

 Thanks Bernadette!
 Some days we read more than others, but I think what helps is keeping lots of good books around.
 Honestly, potty time is another time we read together.
 Anything counts, right? 😉

 Very reassuring to hear how you do things!
 One thing that I keep hearing from others is how May son will learn socialization skills when he’s not around other kids on a daily basis.
 Any thoughts about this?

 That’s a great question!
 We certainly get out a lot.
 Library time, family and cousins, and especially church kids help us get all those socialization skills in 🙂